 Despite all our precautions, no data transmission over the internet is 100% secure.
 So, we cannot guarantee the security of any information which you disclose to us and so wish to draw your attention to the fact that you do so at your own risk.

 How do we protect your data?

 RTYDS is committed to protecting the personal information you entrust to us.
 We adopt robust and appropriate technologies and policies, so the information we have about you is protected from unauthorised access and improper use.
 Data is held mainly in the United Kingdom with some on servers within the European Union and the US.

 Information is retained for as long as necessary for the purpose for which it is required.

 You should find it easy to access and amend the personal information that we hold on you, or request that we stop contacting you.
 It’s your data and we want to make sure you feel in control of it.

-You can request full details of personal information we hold about you under the Data Protection Act 2018 by contacting the Project Producer.
+You can request full details of personal information we hold about you under the Data Protection Act 2018 by contacting the Programme Producer.